- Education and Science»

 When we talk about different atoms, we are making distinctions between three different quantities: the number of protons (positively charged particles), neutrons (neutrally charged particles), and electrons (negatively charged particles) contained within.
 The nucleus is the central body of an atom and is where neutrons and protons are located.
 Electrons "orbit" the nucleus like a planet around a sun but in a cloud full of probability as to their exact "orbit."
 It is how much of each particle that we have that will determine the status of the atom.
 For example, with a nitrogen atom versus an oxygen atom, we take note of how many of each particle is in each atom (for nitrogen, it is 7 of each and for oxygen, it is 8 of each).
 Isotopes, or versions of an atom where it has different amounts of the particles from the main atom, also exist.
 But recently, it was discovered that under certain conditions, you can get a group of atoms to act collectively like a “super atom.”

 This super atom has a nucleus made up of a collection of the same type of atom, with all the groupings of protons and neutrons congregating at the center.
 The electrons, however, migrate and form a “closed shell” around the nucleus.
 This is when the orbital level that the outer-most electrons exist in is stable and is around the nucleus of the atoms.
-Thus, the group of nuclei is surrounded by electrons, otherwise known as a super atom.
+Thus, the group of nuclei is surrounded by electrons and is collectively known as a super atom.

 Using this technique, special compounds can be created.
 For example, aluminum is used in rocket fuel as an additive.
 It increases the amount of thrust that is propelling the rocket, but when it is introduced to oxygen, the aluminum bonds with the fuel break down, reducing the ability to synthesize in ample amounts (aka maximization of conditions).
 However, a super atom with 13 aluminum atoms and an extra electron does not have this reaction to oxygen, so it could be a perfect solution (16).
 Who knows what else could be around the corner in this exciting new field of study.
 Unfortunately, a barrier to this new field is the ability to synthesize the superatoms.
 It is not a simple process and therefore is cost-prohibitive, but one day it may be and who knows what applications will be presented to us.